ryoiwata/capstone_2/README.md

 ### Recipe Puppy API
 For cooking recipes and ingredients, I will refer to Recipe Lab’s Recipe Puppy API (http://www.recipepuppy.com/about/api/) From Recipe Puppy API, I have collected information in the form of a list of ingredients for each recipe.

+### Data Mining
-- I have collected information from both these sites using Python’s web scraping library, BeautifulSoup.
+I have collected information from both these sites using Python’s web scraping library, BeautifulSoup.
 Summing up to approximately 400 ingredients, 1,000 flavor compounds, and 100,000 recipes.
 The information was stored in a MongoDB database.

 ## What if graph theory?